next-actions/pytest-mh/docs/articles/life-cycle/artifacts-collection.rst

 ####################

 Collecting logs and other artifacts from a test is a very important task, especially if the test fails.
-Most of the test frameworks allows you to collect artifacts that are explicitly configured.
-Pytest-mh has this feature as well but it also takes this a step further and allows you to collect and even produce artifacts dynamically after a test is finished.
+Most test frameworks allows you to collect artifacts that are explicitly configured. ``pytest-mh`` has this feature as well but it also takes this a step further and allows you to collect and even produce artifacts dynamically after a test is finished.

 This is especially useful if you do not want to rely on each test to produce artifacts that require additional commands to be run (for example a database dump).
-With pytest-mh, it is possible to implement this on a different level and therefore each test can focus solely on testing functionality, pytest-mh will take care of producing and collecting the extra artifacts.
+With pytest-mh, it is possible to implement this on a different level and therefore each test can focus solely on testing functionality, ``pytest-mh`` will take care of producing and collecting the extra artifacts.

 .. seealso::